awwad/uptane/README.md

 ### 3.7: Arbitrary Package Attack with Revoked Keys

+We should verify that the Primary does indeed reject metadata that's been signed with revoked keys.
+As noted in the previous section, the Primary and secondaries automatically remove trust in revoked keys when they install the new Root metadata.

-Generate metadata signed with the keys revoked in the previous section.
+Let's begin the demonstration by generating metadata that is maliciously signed with the keys revoked in the last section.

 ```Python
 >>> dd.sign_with_compromised_keys_attack()